 Returning to the UK again, I was delighted to be appointed as the Head of IT for Somerset House Trust, London’s working arts centre, based at the phenomenal Somerset House on Strand.
 Half a million square feet of Grade I listed building, housing some 2600 creative, technology and cultural sector innovators and artists.

 The IT department is responsible for the provision of all IT and telephony services to resident organisations, as well as ensuring all facets of IT are provided for all our public and private events.
 This includes our outdoor cinema, bars, restaurants, open air concerts, the seasonal ice rink, as well as our numerous artistic exhibitions.
 We also handle all the IT and connectivity for our hundreds of cowork members.

-Over the years I’ve been asked to consult with a number of organisations including Age UK, The Public Theatre in New York, the Science Museum Group, and others.
-I’ve presented on technical topics at the European TEC conference and been interviewed by CIO magazine.
+Over the years I’ve been asked to consult with a number of organisations including Age UK, The Public Theatre in New York, the Science Museum Group, Outside Edge Theatre, and others.
+I’ve presented on technical topics at the European TEC conference, the IDG 2020 CIO Summit and been interviewed by CIO magazine.

-Throughout my career I have been fortunate to be able to work on some innovative and exciting projects.
+Throughout my career I have been fortunate to be able to work on various innovative and exciting projects.
 You can find a selection of these on the Project Portfolio page.

 My greatest pursuit outside of technology is travel.
-We’ve racked up around 45 countries visited so far, but it seems that the more I travel, the more places there are to go.
+Although I’ve been to around 50 countries so far, it always seems that the more I travel, the more places there are to go.
 I try to combine travel with scuba diving where I can.
 You can find a few snaps of my travels in the Travels section.